-The Office of Testing Services is committed to providing standardized testing in an environment that maintains integrity and complies with national standards.
+The Office of Testing Services at Atlanta Metropolitan State College is committed to providing standardized testing in an environment that maintains integrity and complies with national standards.
+Please refer to the college's website for the current list of testing programs.